-parents and children regarding mass media use.
-6 The researcher, identified a diverse sample of homeschooling families who actively engaged with mass media in their educational practices.
+Both focus group discussions and interviews were effective for capturing the experiences and perspectives of homeschooling parents and children regarding mass media use (Kontio et al. 2004).
+The researcher, identified a diverse sample of homeschooling families who actively engaged with mass media in their educational practices.
 The researcher considered factors such as geographical location, socioeconomic status, educational philosophies, and the age range of children.
 This provided a broad range of perspectives on the interplay between mass media and homeschooling.
-While conducting an indepth interviews and focus group discussions with participants to gather rich, qualitative data, the researcher used open-ended questions that encouraged participants to share their experiences, perceptions, and practices related to mass media in homeschooling.7 He probed further to explore specific examples, challenges, and the rationale behind their media usage.
-The study transcribed and analyzed the collected data using thematic analysis.
-It identified recurring themes, patterns, and variations in participants' responses regarding their interactions with mass media.
+Open-ended questions that encouraged participants to share their experiences, perceptions, and practices related to mass media in homeschooling were employed in the two data collection instruments (Rosenthal 2016).
+Qualitative data were transcribed and analyzed using thematic analysis to identify recurring themes, patterns, and variations in participants' responses regarding their interactions with mass media (Braun and Clarke 2021).
 The study explored how mass media is integrated into homeschooling practices, its perceived benefits, challenges, and any changes in attitudes or behaviors resulting from media consumption.
-The researcher interpreted the findings based on the themes and patterns identified in the data analysis.
-The study discussed the nuances and complexities of the interplay between mass media and homeschooling, highlighting the various perspectives and experiences of the participants.
-The researcher presented the findings in a comprehensive and contextualized manner, providing quotes and examples to support the interpretations.
-Therefore, this methodology allowed for a deep understanding of how mass media influences homeschooling practices and the resulting impacts on children's educational experiences.
+Findings were interpreted based on the identified themes and patterns, and presented in a comprehensive and contextualized manner, providing quotes and examples to support the interpretations (Skelton 1994).

-Discussion of Findings
+Discussion

-The interplay between mass media and homeschooling can be complex and multifaceted.
-The study found the following and has provided a robust discussion.
+The study sought to establish the interplay between mass media and homeschooling.
+Consequently, the study made the following findings and provides a robust discussion.